GeoAI-INV/SAII-CLDM/README.md

 # SAII-CLDM
-《Seismic Acoustic Impedance Inversion through Conditional Latent Diffusion Model》开源代码
+the codes of《Seismic Acoustic Impedance Inversion through Conditional Latent Diffusion Model》is coming!